SalahAbotaleb/Ladder-and-Snake-Game/README.md

 ![features](/readme_image/c.PNG)

-### There is ability to switch between play mode and design mode as much as you whant.
+### There is ability to switch between play mode and design mode as much as you want.

 ## *Me as Salah what did I learn from this project?* :blush:
 1. Object Oriented Programming Concepts: Inheritance, Polymorphism, and data encapsulation